metonym/svelte-bootstrap-icons/README.md

 ```

-### Direct import
+### Direct import (recommended)

-Use the direct import for faster compiling during development.
+Import the icon directly for faster compiling during development.

-**Note:** even if using direct imports, unused imports are still tree shakeable by application bundlers like Rollup or webpack.
+**Note:** even if using the base import methods, unused imports are still tree shakeable by application bundlers like Rollup or webpack.

 ```html
 <script>